whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 ### Attendance

-I attended all days and classes on-time.
+I attended all days and classes on-time, arriving each day about 45 minutes before warmup to review material and prepare.

 ### Work